elixir-europe/rdmkit/pages/your_problem/metadata_management.md

 title: Documentation and metadata
 contributors: [Flora D'Anna, Marco Carraro, Yvonne Kallberg, Markus Englund, Marco Roos, Korbinian Bösl, Rob Hooft]
 tags: [collect, preserve, share, researcher, data manager]
-description: find metadata standards and vocabularies.
+description: how to document and describe your data.
 ---

 ## How can you document data during the project?